tpcarlson/synth-diy/vcadsr/README.md

 ##### How much power does it use?

-As measured by the joranalogue Test 3, around x mA on +12v and y mA on -12v at peak.
+As measured by the joranalogue Test 3, around 40mA on +12v and 30mA on -12v at peak.
 The 5v rail is unused.

 ##### Where does the design come from?